McCoy1701/McCoy1701.github.io/README.md

 The CPU is a WDC 65c02 running at 1 MHz.
 It includes an AS6C62256 32k x 8-bit static RAM, though the system uses only 16k for the main RAM.
 There is one 65c22 Versatile Interface Adapters (VIA), which features two 8-bit ports for general-purpose input/output.
-The 65c22 also enables the system to have timer-driven interrupts, based on its own clock running at 1.8432 MHz.
+The 65c22 also enables the system to have timer-driven interrupts, based on its own internal timers.
 The computer has a 512k x 8-bit SST39SF040 flash ROM, with only 32k in use.
-This holds all the code for the BIOS, memory monitor, mini assembler/disassembler, and routines for interfacing with a
+This holds all the code for the BIOS, memory monitor, mini assembler/disassembler, and routines for interfacing with a 128x64 LCD.
+For communication, the system uses a 65c51 Asynchronous Communications Interface Adapter (ACIA), providing serial communication over RS232 with the help
-128x64 LCD.
-For communication, the system uses a 65c51 Asynchronous Communications Interface Adapter (ACIA), providing serial communication over RS232 with the help MAX232 line driver.
+MAX232 line driver.

 One of the main factors considered during the initial development of the computer was cost.
 I wanted this machine to be as cheap as possible while using quality ICs.
 The entire build only cost me $82.
 Another key factor was to use components that I already had on hand, or